marcblanchet/rfc7720bis/draft-iab-rfc7720-bis.md

 --- abstract

 The DNS root name service is a critical part of the Internet architecture.
-The protocol and deployment requirements for the DNS root name service are defined in this document.
+The DNS root name service's DNS protocol and deployment requirements are defined in this document.
-Operational requirements are out of scope.
+Operational requirements for the root name service are out of scope.

 --- middle

 # Introduction

-{{RFC2870}} discusses protocol and operational requirements for root name servers for the Internet's domain name system (DNS) protocol
-{{RFC1035}}.
-Since its publication, both protocol and operational requirements have evolved.
-It makes more sense now to separate the two sets of requirements into two separate documents.
-This document only defines the protocol requirements and some deployment requirements.
-The operational requirements that were defined in RFC 2870 have been removed.
-Operational requirements are now defined by the Root Server System Advisory Committee of ICANN and are documented in {{RSSAC-001}}.
+This document co-exists with a corresponding operational requirements document published by the Root Server System Advisory Committee of ICANN in {{RSSAC-001}} or any subsequent version.
+Although intricately tied together, both of these documents may be updated at any time to reflect required updates to the protocol, deployment and operational requirements.
+Further notes about the history of these documents is discussed in {{history}}.

 The root servers are authoritative servers of the unique {{RFC2826}}
 root zone (".") {{ROOTZONE}}.
 They currently also serve the root- servers.net zone.
-Some also serve the zone for the .arpa top-level domain {{ARPAZONE}} {{RFC3172}}.
+Some also serve the zone for the .arpa top-level domain {{ARPAZONE}} {{RFC3172}}, although at the time of this writing there are plans to move the service for the .arpa top-level domain to different infrastructure {{RFC9120}}.

 This document describes the external interface of the root name servers from a protocol viewpoint of the service.
 It specifies basic requirements for the Internet that DNS clients meet when interacting with a root name service over the public Internet.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”,